-Most of our tiles and ceramic wares are made using the slip casting technique.
-Not many people are familiar with this process, so we thought we’d show you how we do it.
+Most of our tiles are made using the slip casting technique.
+Not many people are familiar with this process, so we thought we’d show you how it’s done.

 We start with a sketch of our idea.
 Clay shrinks as it dries so we have to make sure our drawing makes allowances for shrinkage by making it about 7-10% larger than we want the final product to be.

 Using our drawing as a guide we sculpt a model in clay.
 If there are several designs in the series we try to do them all at the same time to keep them consistent in size and pattern.
 When the model is finished it’s time to make the mold.

 The model is placed on a smooth surface inside a hinged wooden form.
 All the cracks in the form are sealed with strips of clay and the inside is brushed with a mold release product.
 Plaster is carefully mixed to avoid bubbles and then poured slowly over the model to the desired depth.

 When the plaster has hardened we remove the form and pull the clay model out of the plaster leaving a detailed imprint of the design.
 After cleaning, the mold is placed on wire shelving for 2-3 days until it is completely dry.
 Larger molds may take as long as a week to lose all their moisture.

 Once the mold is thoroughly dry we are ready to pour the first casting.
 The molds are set out on the table and leveled.
 Liquid clay slip (about the consistency of melted ice cream) is poured carefully into the mold to the correct thickness.
 The dry plaster in the mold draws moisture from the liquid clay and the casting sets up in a few hours.
 When the clay is firm to the touch and shrinks away from the sides of the mold the casting is ready to remove.
 The mold is flipped over onto a piece of drywall and the tile or bowl drops out.